tychien/mitseagrantauv/razorReadme.md

 ```
 ## Calibration

 1. Launch Arduino IDE and open the Serial Monitor.
+1. Type #oc in the Seriel Monitor Command Line to enter the accelerometer calibration mode.
+1. Take the board and point straight down with x, y, z axes and do the same thing in oppisite side to get the MAX and min calibration value and write it down.
+1. Type #on in the Seriel Monitor Command Line to enter the magnitude calibration mode and do the same thing as 3.
+1. Type #on again to get into Gyro calibraion mode, and do the same thing as 3.
+1. Quit the Serial Monitor and Launch the Processing IDE.

 In
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.